Neither yes and no

 Unfortunately my men had become somewhat scattered and confused in the night, with many commands mixed up and units out of place.
 Thus, it took some little time to restore order and to begin to implement my orders for the day’s actions.
 While we were thus engaged, the enemy, using the cover of the early morning mist, launched an assault.
 The fighting at this early hour was particularly severe and Your Majesty’s Vanguard was particularly hard pressed.
 Indeed, it was only the stalwart bravery and fanatical defensive resilience of these lead Regiments that prevented the enemy in breaking through.
 On several occasions our men stood their ground against waves of cavalry, driving them back at bayonet point and saving their comrades from envelopment, capture or death.

-I must commend to Your Majesty Generalmajor von Tauentzein for his inspirational leadership to the men under his command during these frantic opening hours.
+I must commend to Your Majesty Generalmajor von Tauentzein for his inspirational leadership to the men under his command during these frantic opening hours. von Tautenzein bought the time necessary to bring the rest of my Army into line.

 I arraigned the force with von Holtzendorff’s command on my left; von Grawert forming the centre and von Zeschwitz our Right Flank.
 The mist gave cause to great confusion, which fortunately gave as many problems to the enemy as it did to us.
 I could hear the sounds of battle on the high ground of the Dornberg but was unable to discern what was happening.
 Against the worst, I ordered Generalleutnant von Grawert to send cavalry forward to support our gallant Vanguard in breaking free of contact with the enemy.

 It was an inspirational sight, and gave much heart to our men, to see the gallant waves of our cavalry ride against the enemy.
 In this way, von Tauentzein was able to extract the greatest part of his formation from battle and then reform them in safety in our rear.
+While battle had been building in the centre, the enemy had tried to infiltrate his way around both of our flanks.
+On the left, a full French Corps under Soult was attempting to find a route up onto the high ground and had found a suitable road to exploit.

 von Holtzendorff, mindful of my orders to guard this approach, had sent forward some of his cavalry to guard the route.
 When these gallant troopers saw Frenchmen to their front they immediately charged.
 Little did these heroes realise that just beyond the crest was the whole of Soult’s Corps.
 They crashed into the French vanguard skirmishers and sent them hurtling back into the massed ranks of the enemy, shattering the enemy’s cohesion and pride.
 Having found and fixed the enemy so spectacularly, this outstanding unit proceeded to fight for its very life, there at the head of Soult’s men.